Etta Florence Nellie Snyder

 There were two children born to this marriage, a girl, still living, and a boy, Donovan Vernel Elliott, Jr, who were born in 1940 and 1943, respectively.
 After the birth of their daughter they moved to Texas, next door to Donovan’s mother and stepfather, where jobs at a ship yard in Houston were available.
 It was in Texas that their son was born, before they moved to California, where Florence’s parents and siblings had relocated looking for work.
 Florence and Donovan lived in California until Donovan's death.

-Donovan had just turned 40 on 1 December 1959 and passed away on 14 January 1960 after a long illness, during which Florence supported the family by working at Douglas Aircraft Co. in Long Beach, California, as a riveter, a fuel cell lead and a Union Rep. After Donovan's death Florence bought a new home in Garden Grove, California, which is where they were living at the time he passed away.
+Donovan had just turned 40 on 1 December 1959 and passed away on 14 January 1960 after a long illness, during which Florence supported the family by working at Douglas Aircraft Co. in Long Beach, California, as a riveter, a fuel cell lead and a Union Rep. Not long before Donovan's death Florence bought a new home in Garden Grove, California, which is where they were living at the time he passed away.

 It was while working at Douglas Aircraft that she became acquainted with a coworker, Donald, a widower, whom she married in July 1960.
 There were no children of this marriage, but Florence became the beloved stepmother to Donald's two young sons.
 Donald and Florence lived in the house in Garden Grove, with short interruptions due to employment, for the rest of their lives.